glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 The number of $ASSET rewards recovered from the farm's own vault is equal to the total rewards minus the glw recovered from the pool.

+The number of GLW tokens earned this week is equal to `glw_inflation * deposits_contributed / total_deposits`

 ### The Per-Farm Visualization